Summarized Tax Strategies

 Aggressive Tax Strategies: High-Risk, High-Scrutiny Deductions

-• SEP IRAs contributions are based on 20% of business profit on a Schedule C or 25% of wages for S Corp shareholder.
+• SEP IRA contributions are based on 20% of business profit on a Schedule C or 25% of wages for S Corp shareholder.

 • Solo 401k’s allow both employee and employer contributions for higher limits just like a normal 401k from a typical employer.
-However, employer (your business), can contribute the same amount as the SEP IRA calculation above.
+However, the employer (your business) can contribute the same amount as the SEP IRA calculation above.
 In other words, a Solo 401k is like a SEP IRA plus employee deferrals.
+Much larger overall contribution amounts.

 • SEP IRAs are simpler but lack Roth options and catch-up contributions.